-A stretchy wrap is the perfect baby sling for your newborn and offers a gentle transition from womb to world.
-Supportive and lightweight, they allow you to carry your baby safely and comfortably.
+Stretchy wraps are the perfect baby sling for your newborn and offers a gentle transition from womb to world.
+Supportive and lightweight, a stretchy wrap allows you to carry your baby safely and comfortably.
 Find out more about stretchy wraps in our babywearing blog.

 Beautiful, High Quality Stretchy Wraps For You and Your Baby